 The best way for managers to drive team performance is by focusing on reducing affinity distance, ie the personal connection, between them.
 Try switching most remote communication to regular video calls, which are a better vehicle for establishing rapport and creating empathy than emails or voice calls.
 And design virtual team-building rituals that give people the opportunity to interact regularly and experience their collaboration skills in action.

 You don’t have to be a boss to remind colleagues that your virtual office door is always open.
+(You would do well to especially remind introverts about this.)
 Show your supportive attitude to encourage colleagues to feel comfortable cold-calling you or asking for help, rather than being worried about ‘bothering you.’’